genepi/maven-repository/README.md

 # Our local Maven Repository

 This repo hosts all artifacts.
-Currently it includes two libraries (genepi-hadoop and genepi-io) which are used in many of our projects.
+Currently it includes two libraries (genepi-hadoop; genepi-io) which are used in many of our projects.

 ## Usage